aaronriekenberg/rust-parallel/README.md

 ## Features:
 * Use only safe rust.
   * main.rs contains `#![forbid(unsafe_code)]`)
+* Supports optional processing of inputs using regular expression capture groups.
+This is implemented using the [`expand`](https://docs.rs/regex/latest/regex/struct.Captures.html#method.expand) function to replace specified capture groups with input data.
 * Prevent [output interleaving](https://github.com/aaronriekenberg/rust-parallel/wiki/Output-Interleaving).
 * Use only asynchronous operations supported by [tokio](https://tokio.rs), do not use any blocking operations.
 This includes writing to stdout and stderr.
   * There is one exception to this: the `which` library used to build the path cache only has a blocking interface, so [`tokio::task::spawn_blocking`](https://docs.rs/tokio/latest/tokio/task/fn.spawn_blocking.html) is used to invoke this.